An account on links between Finsler and Lorentz Geometries for Riemannian Geometers: Interplay Finsler/ Lorentz for boundaries

 The most natural topology for $\partial_cM$ is the so-called {\em chronological topology}.
 We will not go into the details of this topology, but just point out the following two important features, in relation to the general Busemann completion $M_B$ of any Finslerian manifold $M$ to be described below:

 \ben \item The topology of $M_B$ is inspired by the chronological topology of the causal completion of a standard stationary spacetime $\M=\R\times M$.
 In particular, $\partial_c \M$ will be described directly from the Busemann boundary $\partial_B M$. \item When this topology is Hausdorff, $M_B$ is identifiable to $M_G$.
-Otherwise, the non-Hausforff property of $M_B$ will be related to the appeareance of somewhat pathological properties of $M_G$, as the one emphasized in Example \ref{e_pathological} (see Theorem \ref{t_B} below). \een This second item supports the relevance of the Buseman completion even in a purely Riemannian setting, and the first one supports the previously defined causal boundary.
+Otherwise, the non-Hausdorff property of $M_B$ will be related to the appearance of somewhat pathological properties of $M_G$, as the one emphasized in Example \ref{e_pathological} (see Theorem \ref{t_B} below). \een This second item supports the relevance of the Busemann completion even in a purely Riemannian setting, and the first one supports the previously defined causal boundary.